Let's Go Round One More Time!

 On 4th September she tops the bill again in the Palace of Variety Show at the Palace Theatre, Kilmarnock.

-On 20th December she begins two weeks of pantomime, appearing as Jack in Jack and the Beanstalk at The Venue, Borehamwood.
+On 20th December she begins two weeks of pantomime, appearing as Jack in Jack & The Beanstalk at The Venue, Borehamwood.
 The cast includes 17-year-old Clare Buckfield, known to TV viewers as Natasha Stevens in Grange Hill and as Jenny Porter in 2 Point 4 Children.
 It also features Stuart Miles (from GMTV's Saturday Disney) as Simple Simon.
 In 1994 Stuart became better known to the public when he landed a job as a presenter on the BBC children's programme Blue Peter.

 Madonna has a Top 10 hit in April with Fever, the Otis Blackwell / Eddie Cooley song made famous in 1958 by Peggy Lee.
-Although it had been recorded first in 1956 by Little Willie John, it was Lee's version (which used an arrangement featuring only bass, drums and finger-snapping) that became the blueprint for most of the subsequent recordings, including the version by Lyn Paul and the Nocturnes (recorded live at Tiffany's in Manchester and released in 1969).
+Although it had been recorded first in 1956 by Little Willie John, it was Lee's version (which used an arrangement featuring only bass, drums and finger-snapping) that became the blueprint for most of the subsequent recordings, including the version by Lyn Paul and The Nocturnes (recorded live at Tiffany's in Manchester and released in 1969).
 Other artists who have recorded Fever include the Cramps, Chaka Khan, the McCoys, Elvis Presley, Helen Shapiro and even Freddie Starr.

 Don Black, who co-wrote two of Lyn Paul's singles (Sail The Summer Winds and If Everybody Loved The Same As You), has further success on the stage working in collaboration with Andrew Lloyd Webber.
 Black had previously collaborated with Lloyd Webber on the musicals Tell Me On A Sunday (1980) and Aspects Of Love (1989).
 During 1992 he spent much of the year working with Christopher Hampton on the libretto for Lloyd Webber's Sunset Boulevard.
 The show opens at the Adelphi Theatre, London on 12th July with Patti Lupone in the lead role of Norma Desmond.
 The part is later played by Betty Buckley, Elaine Paige and Petula Clark.

-| In the News - 1993 |
+In the News - 1993 |

 |

-| Jan |
+Jan |

 On New Year's Day Czechoslovakia officially splits itself into two new nations - the Czech Republic and Slovakia.